Chia-Network/chia-blockchain/README.md

 **How is this fork different?**

 * We can support plotting NFT plots and get **FULL** reward.
+* Get most of space on the hard drive - we support k28+ plots
 * No shady clones - you can always audit code by diff'ing it with tad upstream
+* Faster sync, giving ~8 times less roundtrips

 ---------------------------------